PravinbalajiR/smart-city-dashboard/README.md

 # Smart City Management System

-A complete Smart City Management System with a React + Vite frontend and an Express + Node.js backend mapped to a Supabase Postgres realtime database.
+A complete Smart City Management System with a React + Vite frontend and an Express + Node.js backend mapped to a Supabase Postgres realtime database....

 ## 📂 Folder Structure
 ```text